What it feels like to be part of Cognition & Brain Dynamics

 PhDs

 - Benoît Martin is now Clinical Site Manager @ Parexel.
-PhD thesis (2017.10.09) Magnitudes in the human brain: independent processing of time, space, and number.
+PhD thesis (2017.10.09; Dir: V. van Wassenhove) Magnitudes in the human brain: independent processing of time, space, and number.

-- Laetitia Grabot is now a Post-Doctoral Research Fellow @ University of Bielefeld, Germany.
-PhD thesis (2017.09.11) Implicit and explicit temporal order in the structuring of the conscious “now”.
+- Laetitia Grabot is now a Post-Doctoral Research Fellow @INC Paris.
+PhD thesis (2017.09.11; Dir.: V. van Wassenhove) Implicit and explicit temporal order in the structuring of the conscious “now”.

-- Nicolas Zilber (Dir.
-P. Ciuciu) is now working @ Amadeus, Sophia-Antipolis, France.
-PhD thesis (2014.03.10) ERF and scale-free analyses of source-reconstructed MEG brain signals during a multisensory learning paradigm.
+- Nicolas Zilber is now working @ Amadeus, Sophia-Antipolis, France.
+PhD thesis (2014.03.10; Dir.
+P. Ciuciu; Co-Dir: V. van Wassenhove) ERF and scale-free analyses of source-reconstructed MEG brain signals during a multisensory learning paradigm.

 Postdoctoral Scholars

-- Baptiste Gauthier, (2012-16, phd then postdoc) now w/ Olaf Blanke, Ecole Polytechnique Fédérale de Lausanne (EPFL), Switzerland.
+- Baptiste Gauthier, (2012-16, phd then postdoc), now Clinical Research Coordinator, Ecole Polytechnique, Neunburg, , Switzerland.

 - Anja Wuehle (2014)